Boeing eyes more Indian orders with new business unit

 The new legal entity, announced this week, is the fourth separate country-specific business Boeing has established after setting up similar structures in Britain, Australia and Saudi Arabia.

-Boeing will hire more staff, most of them locals, but also bring in specialists from overseas as it looks to win new deals and grow the $500 million a year worth of products it currently sources from India, Boeing India President Pratyush Kumar told Reuters.
+Boeing will hire more staff, most of them locals, but also bring in specialists from overseas as it looks to win new deals and grow the $500 million (400 million pound) a year worth of products it currently sources from India, Boeing India President Pratyush Kumar told Reuters.

 He declined to say how many new jobs would be created.